Vuologist/CS3800_proj3/README.md

 node index.js
 ```

+Open up Chrome, and enter "http://localhost:3000", where an index page will be served to your browser.
+From there you can start decrypting and encrypting your data.

 ## HowTo

 Input valid data into either the encrypt or decrypt text box, then click the corresponding button.
 A rest call will be performed and the result shown in the opposite box.
 Output will be displayed on the opposite box and overwrite the existing data if present.